Combimac: World War II

 At the beginning of World War II, the company had a narrow escape during the Rotterdam Blitz, or bombing of Rotterdam.
-The limit of the burned down zone (Dutch substantive: brandgrens) came very close to the factory, located at the Van Speykstraat 102.
-During World War II under the occupation of the German Regime the factory continued to work almost up to the end of the war.
-Mr. van Gelder had to end the cooperation on behalf of German orders received and went into hiding and stayed under cover.
-Also the name of the trade company Firma G.Ph. van Gelder could no longer be used and was replaced by Handelsonderneming H.S.M.-HOLLAND.In 1941 the factory was declared as enemy of the Germany Regime and in 1943 the factory was forced to work for the German industry.
-The company Elin Schorch Reydt (the so-called Patenschaft) raised an order to manufacture refrigerator motors for the company Alfred Teves.
-The production of the motors was sabotaged by the employees and management, endangering personal lives.
-On 1st 1944 in small committee the 25 anniversary of the company was celebrated.
-A few days later during the Rotterdam Razzia (or Roundup) on 6 November 1944 all the raw materials were collected from the factory and on 10 November all the machinery were collected and transported to Germany.
-Mr. Heinke who had German roots and NSDAP sympathies, had gained the title of Rüstung-Inspektor der Rüstung und Kriegsprodukten in the Netherlands, assisted the transport.
-Mr. Heinke wanted to continue the development of the repulsion motor, on which a patent was pending for his own account.
-Mr. J. Vos an employee of the company and Head of the test laboratory was put to work as a forced laborer in Zwickau.
-After the war Mr. Vos managed to find the machinery taken from the Pelger factory, as he stayed in contact with Mr. Heinke.
-He found the machinery were stored at the Tischlerei Max Siegert in Frankhausen, also Mr. Heinke's former home.
-The machinery which were in the possession of Mr. Heinke's widow, as Mr. K.W.
+The edge of the burned down zone came very close to the factory, located at the Van Speykstraat 102.
+During World War II, under the occupation of the German Regime, the factory continued to work almost up to the end of the war.
+Mr. van Gelder was forced to disappear and go into hiding.
+Furthermore, the trading name Firma G.Ph. van Gelder could no longer be used and was replaced by Handelsonderneming H.S.M.-HOLLAND.
+In 1941, the factory was declared an enemy of the Germany Regime and, in 1943, the factory was forced to work for the German industry.
+The company Elin Schorch Reydt (the so-called Patenschaft) ordered the manufacture of refrigerator motors for the company Alfred Teves.
+The production of the motors was sabotaged by the employees and management, endangering their own lives.

+On 1st 1944, the 25th anniversary of the company was celebrated by a small group.
+A few days later, during the Rotterdam Razzia (or Roundup), on 6 November 1944, all the raw materials were collected from the factory and, on 10 November, all the machinery was collected and transported to Germany.
+Mr. Heinke, who had German roots and NSDAP sympathies, had gained the title of Rüstung-Inspektor der Rüstung und Kriegsprodukten in the Netherlands and assisted the transport.
+Mr. Heinke wanted to continue the development of the repulsion motor, for which a patent was pending for his own account.
+Mr. J. Vos, an employee of the company and head of the test laboratory, was put to work as a forced laborer in Zwickau.

+After the war, Mr. Vos managed to find the machinery taken from the Pelger factory, as he stayed in contact with Mr. Heinke.
+He found the machinery stored at the Tischlerei Max Siegert in Frankhausen, Mr. Heinke's former home.
+The machinery was in the possession of Mr. Heinke's widow, as Mr. K.W.
 Heinke died shortly after the war.
-The machinery were officially confiscated by the American Occupation Authorities in Crimmitschau and were brought back to the Netherlands.
+The machinery was officially confiscated by the American Occupation Authorities in Crimmitschau and was brought back to the Netherlands.

+After World War II, a new sales organization was set up: Van Gelder & Pelger.
+On 9 June 1950, the company Pelger N.V. was founded with a funding capital of 500.000 Dutch guilders.
+In 1951, it was decided that the sales and distribution of the produced goods would be done by the company Pelger itself, through a separate sales office located at the Groenendaal 25 in Rotterdam.